-In France both business and political life are characterised by a strong hierarchical structure in large companies.
-Positions and the corresponding power are clearly defined.
+In France, both business and political life have strong hierarchical structures.
+Positions and the corresponding power are clear.
 And when dealing with the French, you should stick to formal etiquette.

-Respect for authority in French organisations is based on respect for competence.
-The PDG (Président Directeur Général) or ‘patron’ (general manager) will be expected to possess a strong authority and general expertise.
+Respect for authority in French organizations is based on respect for competence.
+The PDG (Président Directeur Général) or ‘patron’ (general manager) generally possesses a strong authority and general expertise.
 Usually, the patron does not have any personal relationship with subordinates in or outside of the office.
-He/she is shielded by his/her secretary.
+Their secretary shields the executive.
 Hence, if you try to contact people at top positions you always have to get past their secretary first!

-Strategies are usually developed on a long-term basis.
+Strategies usually develop on a long-term basis.
 The larger the company, the longer and the more elaborate the planning.
-Planning is done at the top of an organisation, never by the staff.
+Planning occurs at the top of an organization, never by the staff.
 The PDG decides what has to be done and depicts his/her ideas.

-A vital part of communication in French organisations is partly hidden beneath a complex network of personal ties and alliances that helps people to get things done.
+A vital part of communication in French organizations hides beneath a complex network of personal ties and alliances.

 Beyond that, the French language often employs rhetoric and philosophical devices, as an indicator of education and status.
 The French like abstract reasoning, theories, and logic so much that it sometimes confuses straightforward, pragmatic thinkers, like for instance the British.

 The French hold meetings simply to discuss a certain subject at stake, and the time will be used to give instructions and to coordinate ongoing actions.
 Important decisions rarely occur during the meeting itself.

 The seating at most meetings is in accordance with the company’s hierarchical order.
 Be aware that there is an evident difference between a manager – the patron – and his or her subordinates.
 Meetings with a tight schedule and a detailed agenda are most common.